DestroyerDarkNess/DirectX-Menu-Game/README.md

 # DirectX-Menu-Game
-Real D3D Menu , Make in VB.NET
+Real Direcx Menu, Created in VB.NET.
+Use Wrapper in c ++ as an API.
-Use keys: F1 and F2
+Show / Hide: (INSERT) | Use keys: F1 and F2 | Close Hack: (DELETE)

 Based on https://github.com/agrippa1994/DX9-Overlay-API

 *It works only in games that work based on DirectX 9.0*